Musōyama Masashi: Ōzeki career

 In January 2000 Musōyama won his first top division yūshō or tournament championship with a score of 13–2, finishing one win ahead of Takanohana whom he had defeated earlier in the tournament.
 He followed up with a 12–3 score in March, his second runner-up performance, which earned him promotion to ōzeki.
 He missed the whole of his debut ōzeki tournament through injury and could manage only a 4–11 record on his return, resulting in demotion back to sekiwake.
 However he scored ten wins in the September 2000 tournament, which immediately restored him to ōzeki status.
 His time at ōzeki was bedeviled by further injuries which meant he was often merely struggling to maintain his rank instead of challenging for tournament championships and further promotion.
 His best performance as an ōzeki was a 12–3 runner-up score in March 2001, but that was the only tournament in which he was able to win more than ten bouts.
 On the 6th day of the May 2001 tournament he had a match with Kotomitsuki that lasted a total of nine minutes and 17 seconds.
 After two breaks, the match was eventually called off and rescheduled for later in the day, the first time this had happened in the top division since 1978.
 Musōyama lost the rearranged match.
 The last tournament in which he managed a score in double figures was in July 2003.
 After pulling out of the September 2004 tournament with only two wins he lost his first three matches in November and announced his retirement, at the age of 32.

 After retirement

 Musōyama remained in sumo as a coach at his stable and is now known as Fujishima-oyakata.
 In September 2010 he took over as the head coach and changed its name to Fujishima stable.
-As of 2022 the stable has one sekitori wrestler, Bushozan.
+As of 2024 the stable has two sekitori wrestlers, Bushōzan and fujiseiun.

 In January 2015 Musōyama was named deputy director of the Refereeing Department, and as a result was one of the chief judges to adjudicate sumo matches.
 He held this position until March 2022, but since then he has had to fill in as a chief judge on several occasions.